fieldtrip/website/workshop/marseille.md

 For the hands-on sessions you have to start MATLAB.
 To ensure that everything runs smooth, we will work with a clean and well-tested version of FieldTrip that we have installed on all computers and that we will bring on on a USB stick.
 Importantly, the tutorial data does not have to be downloaded but will also be distributed on the computers and available on the USB stick.

-If you work on your own lapto
+If you work on your own laptop:

 1. Copy the complete contents of the USB stick to your computer.
 2. Unzip the fieldtrip-xxxxxxxx.zip file.
 3. Put Subject01.zip in a directory called 'tutorial'.

 {% include markup/danger %}
 Depending on the unzip program you are using (e.g. Winrar), the name of the zip file might also appear as directiory, resulting in path_to_directory/fieldtrip-xxxxxxxx/fieldtrip-xxxxxxxx, i.e. the fieldtrip directory in a fieldtrip directory.
 Please fix that by moving all files one level up.